 Eggs are important part of budgies diet too.
 They have no carbohydrates but proved beneficial amino-acids, fats and proteins.
 Budgies eat insects in the wild, but as pets, can be fed eggs.
 Boiled eggs do the job; can be mashed up, or just chopped.
 Some birds prefer whites mashed up with yolks, some pick whites only.
 An important thing is you need to remove uneaten egg after 2 hours, otherwise it will start to rot and cause your budgie upset stomach (plus budgies usually dislike food that is not fresh, so if they have not eaten their egg, they will very unlikely eat it later).
 You don't offer eggs everyday though.
 Once a week is absolutely fine.
 Eggs are important part of budgies diet if you plan to breed them.
 In that case, you offer them every other day to stimulate breeding condition in female budgie and prepare her body to produce healthy eggs and chicks.

 Similar function as a cuttlebone.
 Contains all important minerals.
-Choose one with iodine.
+Choose one with iodine (cheapest on Amazon - to buy go HERE).
 Its deficiency can lead to thyroid dysplasia (a malformation of the thyroid gland) that budgies happen to be prone to.
 Place a mineral block between cage bars; your birds will love it.
+They are available plain, or with vegetables, like the ones HERE.

 One of the most nutritious foods you can feed your budgie.
 Dried seeds have little nutritional value compared to sprouting seeds, which have all vitamins and nutrients required for a soon-to-be plant, so your bird can benefit from them too.